Will Brown (racing driver): Toyota 86 Racing Series (2016)

 Brown also competed in the one-make Australian Toyota 86 Racing Series in 2016, claiming the Series Title in a field of 39 drivers.
 With championship wins in both the Australian Formula 4 and the Australian Toyota Racing Series in 2016, Brown became one of only five drivers in Australian motorsport history to achieve two national racing titles in one year.

 Super2 Series (2017–2020)

 For the 2017 racing season, Brown was picked up by Eggleston Motorsport to replace the outgoing Liam McAdam.
 He scored a best finish of third at Symmons Plains and was on course to win the final race of the season in Newcastle before blowing a gearbox.
 He finished ninth in the championship overall.

 2020 Junior Driver Program

-In 2020, Hyundai Motorsport named Brown in the 2020 Junior Driver Program as one of four drivers who will race Hyundai Motorsport TCR cars in some of the leading championships in the category.
-Outside of Europe, Will Brown represented the Customer Racing Junior Driver Program.
+In 2020, Hyundai Motorsport named Brown in the 2020 Junior Driver Program as one of four drivers who would race Hyundai Motorsport TCR cars in some of the leading championships in the category.
+Outside of Europe, Brown represented the Customer Racing Junior Driver Program.
 Brown dominated the inaugural Australian TCR season with seven wins in his debut driving TCR cars.
-He remains with the HMO Customer Racing team to defend his title.
+He remained with the HMO Customer Racing team to defend his title.